jyutzler/Bridge-Systems/system.md

 ### Non-forcing Stayman
 2♣ is “non-forcing” Stayman, meaning that the bidding can stop in two of a suit.

-Opener rebids 2♥ with 4–4 in the majors.
+Opener rebids:
+   * 2♦ with no four-card major
+   * 2♥ with four or five hearts and less than five spades
+   * 2♠ with four spades or five spades and four hearts

    If responder rebids three of either minor, he shows slam interest and at least a five-card suit.
 ### Jacoby Transfer
 The Jacoby transfer that shows a five-card suit is used for the majors: 2♦ is a